NaturalHistoryMuseum/predicts_www/content/pages/team.md

 <img src="../images/team/jb.jpg" class="photo photoportrait photoright"
      alt="Photo of Jack Bonnick" itemprop="image"/>
 <p itemprop="description">
   I graduated in 2016 from Oxford Brookes University with a BSc (Hons) in Animal Biology and Conservation.
 I am currently studying an MRes in Biodiversity, Evolution and Conservation at University College London, in collaboration with ZSL and the Natural History Museum.
-My research project with the PREDICTS team will aim to develop models of how biofuel production impacts local biodiversity.
+My research project with the PREDICTS team will focus on the effects of land use change on island biodiversity.
 </p>
 </div>